-- a) for generating subscriber's keys, it uses credible equipment in line with the norms set out in the Commission Implementing Decision (EU) 2016/650 of 25 April 2016 laying down standards for the security assessment of qualified signature and seal creation devices pursuant to Articles 30(3) and 39(2) of the eIDAS Regulation,

-- b) acts in line with the provisions of law, in particular it does not infringe the provisions of the eIDAS Regulation and of the Trust Services Act together with application regulations and it does not infringe any copyrights and licences of third parties,

-- c) performed services comply with generally accepted norms and standards, including:

-- ITU-T X.509 (ISO/IEC 9594-8 corresponds to it),

-- ISO/IEC 15945 (CMP protocol),

-- in fact PKCS#10, PKCS#7, PKCS#12,

-- ETSI EN 319 401,

-- ETSI EN 319 411-1,

-- ETSI EN 319 411-2,

-- ETSI EN 319 412-1, - ETSI EN 319 412-2, - ETSI EN 319 412-3 - ETSI EN 319 412-5; - d) observes and executes the certification procedures described in this document, - e) issued certificates contain data that is true and the data was updated at the moment of their confirmation, - f) issued certificates contain no errors resulting from any omissions or infringements of procedures by individuals approving the applications for issuing certificates or individuals issuing the certificates, - g) subscriber's DN included in certificates are unique, - h) ensures subscriber's personal data protection in line with the Personal Data Protection Act of 29 August 1997 as amended and with application documents for this Act, - i) does not copy or store private keys of its customers, used for affixing electronic signatures, - j) employs employees who have the knowledge, qualifications and experience corresponding to the performed functions related with certification services, in particular including the following fields of expertise: - i. automatic data processing in networks and in information systems, - ii. networks and information systems protection mechanisms, - iii. cryptography, electronic signatures and public key infrastructure, - iv. hardware and software used for electronic data processing.
+- a) for generating subscriber's keys, it uses credible equipment in line with the norms set out in the Commission Implementing Decision (EU) 2016/650 of 25 April 2016 laying down standards for the security assessment of qualified signature and seal creation devices pursuant to Articles 30(3) and 39(2) of the eIDAS , - b) acts in line with the provisions of law, in particular it does not infringe the provisions of the eIDAS and of the Trust Services Act together with application regulations and it does not infringe any copyrights and licences of third parties, - c) performed services comply with generally accepted norms and standards, including: - ITU-T X.509 (ISO/IEC 9594-8 corresponds to it), - ISO/IEC 15945 (CMP protocol), - in fact PKCS#10, PKCS#7, PKCS#12, - ETSI EN 319 401, - ETSI EN 319 411-1, - ETSI EN 319 411-2, - ETSI EN 319 412-1, - ETSI EN 319 412-2, - ETSI EN 319 412-3 - ETSI EN 319 412-5; - d) observes and executes the certification procedures described in this document, - e) issued certificates contain data that is true and the data was updated at the moment of their confirmation, - f) issued certificates contain no errors resulting from any omissions or infringements of procedures by individuals approving the applications for issuing certificates or individuals issuing the certificates, - g) subscriber's DN included in certificates are unique, - h) ensures subscriber's personal data protection in line with the Act of 10 May 2018 on data protection (Journal of Laws as of 24 May 2018, no. 1000) and with application documents for this Act, - i) does not copy or store private keys of its customers, used for affixing electronic signatures (seals), with the exception of remote signature (seal) service, - j) employs employees who have the knowledge, qualifications and experience corresponding to the performed functions related with certification services, in particular including the following fields of expertise: - i. automatic data processing in networks and in information systems, - ii. networks and information systems protection mechanisms,

+- iii. cryptography, electronic signatures and public key infrastructure, - iv. hardware and software used for electronic data processing.